Sourabh-50/code_promotion_template/README.md

-# Enterprise Code Promotion Template
+# Code Promotion Template

 Welcome to the **Enterprise Code Promotion Template**.
 This repository serves as a complete, production-ready blueprint for implementing continuous integration, automated deployment, and continuous verification (CV) using modern DevOps practices.

-## 🏗️ Architecture Overview
+##  Architecture Overview

 This template includes a full-stack application and a robust monitoring stack: